 Elder Abuse and Compulsive Hoarding Support Groups for Seniors

-Sage (Seniors Association of Greater Edmonton) provides a number of social service programs for the most vulnerable and at-risk seniors in Edmonton.
-This Full House is a program that supports seniors with severe hoarding behavior.
+Sage (Seniors Association of Greater Edmonton) provides a number of social service programs for the most vulnerable and at-risk seniors in Edmonton.<!--more--> This Full House is a program that supports seniors with severe hoarding behaviour.
 The Sage Safe House provides shelter for seniors in need of safety due to abuse.
 As components of both of these programs, Sage runs regular support groups that are attended by present and past program participants.

 SOAR (Seniors Overcoming Abusive Relationships) and the This Full House support group provide peer support, education and information related to the struggles and challenges of the participating seniors.
 Through running these groups, we have also found that this is a way for past clients of these programs to remain involved and give back to the programs by supporting and mentoring present clients.
 By helping vulnerable and at-risk seniors to make significant changes in their lives, they become able to participate in their community and help others, and are inspired to do so.